 At the bottom of the post, Download a free License Plate Game for the kids to play on your next road trip!

-These reasons to skip the Grand Canyon are based on our experience visiting the South Rim, we have yet to explore the less touristed North Rim of the Grand Canyon National Park.
+These reasons to skip the Grand Canyon are based on our experience visiting the South Rim, we have yet to explore the less-tourist North Rim of the Grand Canyon National Park.

 If you’ll be visiting three or more National Parks, preserves, or monuments, be sure to get an Annual Park Pass.
 Good for 12 months from purchase, it makes entering and exiting all the National Parks simple and easy.

 Many families visit the Grand Canyon on a family road trip.
-If you are planning your own family road trip, don’t miss:
+If you are planning your own family road trip, don’t miss our list of the best road trip gear and supplies, easy road trip snacks, and of course, activities to keep the kids entertained in the car.

 1. It’s Just Too Big to Comprehend